smferro54/bain-ml-engineer-challenge/README.md

 - A pre-processing and training pipeline that outputs a .pkl file (i.e. the serialized model).
 - An API that takes the serialized model and exposes an endpoint to get predictions.

-I used MLFlow for the solution, it is open source software that can be tested locally and is cloud-provider agnostic.
+I used MLFlow for the solution, it is open source software that can be tested locally and it is cloud-provider agnostic.

 ## What you will need